Hofls/useful-info/cookbooks/social/it-roles/techlead.md

 * Spread knowledge (e.g. wiki)

 #### Responsibilities (unique to role)
-* Act as interface between tech part of team and outside world (e.g. other teams)
+* Act as interface (proxy) between tech part of team and outside world (e.g. other teams)
 *